Mastering Restaurant Etiquette in Switzerland

 What is the tipping etiquette in Switzerland?

-Are there any specific dining customs to be aware of in Switzerland?
+Are there any specific dining customs to know in Switzerland?

 Is it acceptable to split the bill in a Swiss restaurant?